 This chapter teaches you how to save context between sessions so Claude never starts from scratch.
-That's what makes the difference between an assistant that forgets everything and a real dev partner.
+The difference between an assistant that forgets everything and a real dev partner.
 Reading time: 7 minutes.

 The problem